-In the case of marriage in a church of the Church of England, no reference to the Civil Registry is necessary in the Isle of Man.
-Enquiries should be made to the vicar of the church where the ceremony is to take place who will advise you of the legal requirements.
+In the case of marriage in a church of the Church of England, no reference to a Registrar is necessary in the Isle of Man.
+Enquiries should be made to the Vicar of the church where the ceremony is to take place who will advise you of the legal requirements.
 For further information, you may wish to contact the Diocesan Registrar.

 - Marriages other than Church of England

 To marry on the Isle of Man, you must give notice of your intention to marry in person to a Registrar and have resided at your place of residence for at least 7 full consecutive days immediately before giving notice.
-You may attend the Douglas Civil Registry or use the registration service operated by Peel Town Commissioners at Peel Town Hall or Ramsey Town Commissioners at Ramsey Town Hall where you will each be required to complete and sign a Notice of Marriage form.
+You may attend the Civil Registry in Douglas or a registration office in Peel (operated by Peel Town Commissioners) or Ramsey (operated by Ramsey Town Commissioners) where you will each be required to complete and sign a Notice of Marriage form.
 This is a legal document stating your intention to marry.

 The Notice of Marriage form is placed in the Notice Book which can be inspected by the public at any time during office hours.
 If no objections to the notice are made within 7 full consecutive days, a Certificate for Marriage is issued.
 The marriage ceremony can now take place.

 Please note: Certificates for Marriage are valid for 12 months from the date of giving notice and must be valid for the date of your ceremony.

-If either of you have previously been married and the marriage has ended either in the death of your former spouse or civil partner or in the dissolution of the marriage or civil partnership, documentary evidence of the freedom to marry (e.g. certified copy of a death certificate with marriage/civl partnership certificate or a certified copy of a Decree Absolute/Dissolution Order) must be produced.
+If either of you have previously been married and the marriage has ended either in the death of your former spouse or civil partner or in the dissolution of the marriage or civil partnership, documentary evidence of the freedom to marry (e.g. certified copy of a death certificate with marriage certificate/civl partnership schedule or a certified copy of a Decree Absolute/Dissolution Order) must be produced.